 These Standards embody the core principles of our profession, and are intended to benefit both our members and their patients, and to improve cardiothoracic surgical care.
 Many of the relations and activities encouraged or required by these Standards are already in place, and those that are not will be implemented within one year after adoption.

 The following terms are defined for purposes of these Standards.
 The Society/Association recognizes that some of these terms may be used or defined differently by others.
 Some of these terms refer to types of interactions in which the Society/Association may engage with non-profit organizations and individuals as well as with Companies.

-Key Society/Association Leaders: The Key Society/Association Leaders include all members of the Council (including the President, the President-Elect, Vice President, the Immediate Past President, Secretary, Treasurer, and all other members), the chief executive officer of the Society/Association’s membership organization, the Editor-in-Chief of the Society/Association’s journal, and others the Society/Association may designate.
+The Key Society/Association Leaders include all members of the Board of Directors (including the President, the President-Elect, Vice President, the Immediate Past President, Secretary, Treasurer, and all other members), the chief executive officer of the Society/Association’s membership organization, the Editor-in-Chief of the Society/Association’s journal, and others the Society/Association may designate.

 1.1 The Society/Association develops all educational activities, scientific programs, products, services and advocacy positions independent of Company influence, and develops and adopts policies and procedures that foster independence.

 1.2 The Society/Association separates its efforts to seek Educational Grants, Corporate Sponsorships, Charitable Contributions, and support for Research Grants from its programmatic decisions, assessing the availability of funds only after independently determining that a program is needed (e.g., to address gaps in care or knowledge).